 While there are a few workarounds, you’ll generally want to stick with the one that works with your rig.
-This is especially true considering the quality of the monitors are very similar.
+This is especially true considering the quality of the monitors is very similar.

-FreeSync is offered to monitor manufacturers free of charge, and is geared more towards helping gamers get better performance without having to spend a ton extra money.
+FreeSync is offered to monitor manufacturers free of charge and is geared more towards helping gamers get better performance without having to spend a ton of extra money.

 On the other hand, G-Sync monitors provide slightly superior performance- at a price.
 As a proprietary solution that costs extra money, Nvidia is better equipped to deliver performance updates and create a more cohesive product.